Quarter Gallery

 Minneapolis, MN 55455

-The Regis Center for Art is locked to the public on Saturdays, with U-card access only.
-Visitors can call 612-624-7530 to gain entrance into the galleries and should plan to enter the building's main entrance located on 21st Avenue South directly across from the parking garage.
+The Regis Center for Art is accessible by U-Card only.
+Please call 612-624-7530 upon arrival to gain entrance to the galleries through the building's main entrance located on 21st Avenue South directly across from the parking garage.

 Contact Us